rebroad/bitcoin/doc/build-osx.md

 brew install libnatpmp
 ```

-Note: UPnP and NAT-PMP support will be compiled in and disabled by default.
+Note: NAT-PMP support will be compiled in and disabled by default.
 Check out the [further configuration](#further-configuration) section for more information.

 ---